 RDP is an extension of the T.128 application sharing protocol developed by the International Telecommunication Union-Telecommunication (ITU-T).
 A user or administrator must use RDP client software to connect to a distant Windows PC or server that is running RDP server software in order to use a remote desktop session.

 A graphical user interface allows a distant user or administrator to access apps and modify files in the same way they would if they were sitting in front of their computer.
-Most versions of Windows, as well as macOS, Linux, Unix, Android, and iOS, include RDP clients.
+Most versions of Windows, as well as macOS, Linux, Unix, Android, and iOS, include RD clients.
 There is also an open-source version.

 On Windows, how do I activate Remote Desktop connections?

 You must first activate RDP on the remote server or PC before you can use it to connect to another Windows PC or server.
-Fortunately, setting Windows to enable Remote Desktop is a relatively simple procedure.
+Fortunately, setting Windows to enable Microsoft Remote Desktop is a relatively simple procedure.

-To enable Remote Desktop on Windows PCs:
+To enable Remote Desktop on Windows PCs (Remote desktop Windows 10):

 - Open the Settings menu in Windows.
-Click on Start Button, subsequently select the Settings icon.
+Click on Start Button, and subsequently select the Settings icon.
 Click System > Remote Desktop from that now.

 - To switch it to the On position, press the Enable Remote Desktop slider.